teaching-on-testbeds/repro-DNS/vm_experiment/README.md

 ```
 resperf -d benignNames.txt -s 10.0.1.1 -v -R -P ~/with_attack
 ```
-where `-d benignNames.txt` is the input file with a list of benign names serviced by the benign_server, `-s 10.0.1.1` is the resolver IP address, and `with_attack` is the output file.
+where `-d benignNames.txt` is the input file with a list of benign names serviced by the benign-server, `-s 10.0.1.1` is the resolver IP address, and `with_attack` is the output file.

 Once the commands have finished executing, stop the resolver (Ctrl + C) in order to clear the cache.
+Restart the resolver with `named -g`.

 Next, to measure the throughput without any attack, "benignNames.txt" will be used as the input file for both commands (no malicious queries will be issued).
-Restart the resolver with `named -g`.

 From the malicious-client run
 ```